smessie/eye-mock/README.md

 The `options` parameter is optional and can be used to configure the reasoning process.
 The following options are available:
 - `output`: What to output with implicit queries.
-  - undefined: no implicit query is passed (default)
+  - `none`: no implicit query is passed
   - `derivations`: output only new derived triples, a.k.a `--pass-only-new` (default)
   - `deductive_closure`: output deductive closure, a.k.a `--pass`
   - `deductive_closure_plus_rules`: output deductive closure plus rules, a.k.a `--pass-all`